 Maria nominated Erica, fearing that spending most of the year with no paycheck, Christmas would be lean or nonexistent for the kids.

 The Miracle Makers heard Maria’s request and brought a Christmas surprise and some hope to the family.

-Team 12, Mountain America Credit Union, Basha’s, and The Mint Dispensary teamed up to make sure Erica was able to make Christmas great this year with gifts and a good meal.
+Team 12 and Mountain America Credit Union are committed to helping individuals like Erica.
+A big thanks to Basha's and The Mint Dispensary for their independent donations to make sure Erica was able to make Christmas great this year with gifts and a good meal.